tfgg/yournextmep/_candidates/eu2014/ukip/patricia-culligan.md

 person: patricia-culligan
 region: south-east
 party: ukip
-title: South East - UKIP - Patricia Culligan
+title: Patricia Culligan is running for MEP in South East for UKIP
 incumbent: false
 ---